tomstark99/COMS30020/README.md

 `1` `2` `3` to switch between raytracing, rasterising and wireframe rendering respectively

+`4` `5` `6` to switch between no shading, gourad shading and phong shading respectively

+`p` to toggle light position when in raytracing mode

 `NUM_8` `NUM_2` `NUM_4` `NUM_6` to move the light forwards, backwards, left and right respectively

 `NUM_+` `NUM_-` to move the light up and down respectively